botre/anki-decks/src/git.md

 ## Base

-The base is the branch off which changes are based.
+The branch off which changes are based.

 ## Branch

 A branch is a separate container or context for changes.

-Any changes that you make in the context of the currently active branch will be kept separate from all other branches.

 ## Branch head

 A head is a ref that points to the tip of a branch.

-Conveniently named reference to the latest commit of a branch.
+Conveniently named pointer to the latest commit of a branch.

 ## Branch tip